The Big Bang

 Underlining here means anti-, a = quarks, a = antiquarks; BB1 = Big Bang 1, BB2 = Big Bang 2; BB = Big Bang with before and after the BB only forward time direction, BB = a kind of anti Big Bang with before and after the BB only backward time direction; a = quarks = the whole bunch of identical quarks in the fermion explosion, ditto for a = antiquarks.

-The antiquarks in the cloud are supposed to be identical, the BC in its last stage forms a fermion implosion.
-Is the cloud of antiquarks drawn from the vacuum particles, all antiquarks made being identical in that last moment?
+The antiquarks in the cloud are supposed to be identical, the BC in its last stage is supposed to form a fermion implosion.
+The cloud of antiquarks must be drawn from the vacuum particles, all antiquarks made being identical in that last moment, I see no other possibility how they would become identical in their time evolvement (that is backward as observed by us).
+(3.7)

 Drawing is introduced in Observing Dark Galaxies in the column at the right at page 2 of THE EXPANSION OF THE UNIVERSE.
 Discussion about drawing is not yet settled, see e.g. paragraph The time border and the gluon of color 1 at page 3 of QG.